g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 # OwO
-Ohey me again with another wacky script i conjured up in AutoHotkey :b
+Ohey me again with another wacky script i conjured up in AutoHotkey Version 1.1.30.03 :b
 Hopefully this will make Datamoshing more accesible to people on Windows who aren't familiar with the command line.

 ![img1](https://i.imgur.com/lSErFpU.png)